SkylineCommunications/dataminer-docs/dataminer-overview/Partner_Program/About_Partner_Program.md

 The engagement level will be measured using the previous 2 years, only to set the partner level.
 Credits will not be given for any activity prior to May 1st, 2024.

-Existing contracts will be respected till the end duration.
+Existing contracts will be respected until their end duration.